httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamListHeader: abc_123;a=1;b=2; cdef_456, (ghi jkl);q="9";r="w"
 ~~~

-Parsers MUST support containing at least 1024 members, support members with at least 256 parameters, support inner-lists containing at least 256 members, and support parameter keys with at least 64 characters.
+Parsers MUST support lists containing at least 1024 members, support members with at least 256 parameters, support inner-lists containing at least 256 members, and support parameter keys with at least 64 characters.

-Header specifications can constrain the types of individual values (including that of individual inner-list members and parameters) if necessary.
+Header specifications can constrain the types of individual list values (including that of individual inner-list members and parameters) if necessary.

 ## Dictionaries {#dictionary}